 Traveling for the holidays can bring on a mix of emotions — from excitement to dread.
 You’re excited about seeing family and friends, but dreading the long lines at the airport, unexpected delays, and the possibility of inclement weather.

-Here are some suggestions on how to take the “dread” out of traveling.
+Here are some suggestions on how to take the stress out of holiday travel

 Planning your Flights: